Chris Malone: Family and early life

 Chris Malone lived his early life in the small town of Coolah, New South Wales.
-He attended St. Stanislaus' College in Bathurst from 1990–95.
+He attended St. Stanislaus' College in Bathurst from 1990 to 1995.

 Rugby career

 In Sydney, Malone started playing for the Manly club.
-He was selected for the Australian Under 19 and Under 21 representative teams.
+He was selected for the Australian Under 19 and Under 21 representative teams with Mark Bartholomeusz.
 In 1999 he joined the Sydney University club as a 21-year-old and played 1st Grade from 1999 to 2001, captaining the club to their first premiership in 29 years in 2001.

 Malone went to England to play for Exeter Chiefs in the Championship for the 2001–02 season.
 He then played for five seasons at Bath, including a brief stint on loan to Bristol.
 He moved to Hampton in London's south-west in 2007 for two seasons with Harlequins, and two seasons with London Irish.
 Malone was Vice-Chairman of the Rugby Players' Association, and the players' representative for London Irish during his two seasons at the club.